Browse Articles

 }

-Here we have created a custom validator named classValidator where the user will be able to enter a class only if it’s in the range that we have provided it.
-In case of failure of validation, it will return an object which contains key-value pair.
+Here we have created a custom validator named classValidator where the user will be able to enter a class only if it’s in the range that we have provided.
+In case of failure of validation, it will return an object that contains a key-value pair.

 In the component class